 Baptism is generally the first Sunday of the month directly after the Sunday 10:00 am Mass.
 Families who are having a child Baptized should attend the 10:00 am Mass.
 Baptismal team members will be available to help you after Mass.
 Baptism will begin at approximately 11:00 am.

 Parents must attend a baptism class before their child's baptism is scheduled and prior to choosing their child's godparents.
-If they have attended a class for an older child within the past 3 years of their new infant's baptism, the class requirement may be waived.
+If they have attended a class for an older child within the past 2 years of their new infant's baptism, the class requirement may be waived.
 However, a letter regarding criteria for selecting godparents will be sent home for those who do not need to attend the class.
 Potential godparents are welcome and encouraged to attend the baptismal class.
-Classes are held semi-monthly on the third Thursday at 7 pm in the parish office large meeting room.
-If you need a class between the scheduled classes, please contact Deacon Mike firstname.lastname@example.org
+Classes are held on the third Sunday of the month, after the 10 am Mass by appointment only.
+For appointments, please call the office or email Deacon Mike email@example.com

 Eligibility For Baptism Godparent

 - Must be 16 years of age or older

 - Have received all three Sacraments of Initiation; namely Baptism, Confirmation and the Eucharist.

 - If married, your marriage must have been witnessed by a Catholic priest or have a special exception approved by the bishop.
 Individuals who are co-habitating outside the bonds of marriage are not eligible to be godparents.

 - Must obtain a letter of good standing from their home parish.